alperaltuntas/escompblog/_pages/about.md

 The ***scope*** of the blog includes, but not limited to:

- - Model development, testing and verification, software correctness, development environments, tools for visualization and analysis, automation tools, software carpentry, data science, optimization, programming languages and paradigms, high performance computing, etc.
+ - Model development, testing and verification, software correctness, development environments, tools for visualization and analysis, automation tools, software carpentry, data science, optimization, programming languages and paradigms, high performance computing.

+Posts are ***categorized*** in two main groups:
+ - Blog
+ - Tutorial

 ***Audience***: